Debagnik/project-kurumi/README.md

 ## Contributing

+I welcome all enhancement and bugfix and issue reports.
+Please feel free to contibute If you are interested in contributing to this project:
+1. Fork the repository
+2. Create a branch from the latest release.
-If you're interested in contributing, feel free to fork the repository and submit a pull request.
-Raising a PR against the latest release branch.
+3. Submit your pull request against the release branch.
+4. Please also label your PR (enhancement for adding features, Bugfix for for bug fixing PRs)
-PS: You contribution will be reviewed by codeRabbitAi and it's tone of review will be harsh
+PS: You contribution will be reviewed by codeRabbitAi and it's tone of review will be bit harsh I made it to sound like a Tsundere, but it sometimes come of rude.

 ## License